ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-19-dow-768-powell-micron-blows-out.md

 Gold at $3,305, ATH territory.
 Powell told you inflation isn't coming down.
 War just escalated to joint US-Israel strikes on Iranian infrastructure.
 LMT, RTX, GD all outperforming.
 This basket works in every scenario except a sudden ceasefire.

-*Risk: Peace deal — the only scenario that hurts both simultaneously.*
+*Risk: Peace deal, the only scenario that hurts both simultaneously.*

 ### ▼ SELL AIRLINES, CONSUMER, HIGH-MULTIPLE SAAS
 {: .trade-short}